 Our Latest Posts

-#4 the importance of cro (conversion rate optimization)
+#4 The importance of CRO (conversion rate optimisation)

 Surely you want to convert that initial interest into a sale, right?
-Which is why we will introduce the concept of “customer optimization”.
-As a marketing referent called Leake says, “Conversion optimization is lauded, but customer optimization is underrated”, Leake also went onto say, “You’re paying to acquire customers, so make sure you’re paying (investing) to keep them, too!”
+Which is why we will introduce the concept of “customer optimisation”.
+As a marketing referent called Leake says, “Conversion optimisation is lauded, but customer optimisation is underrated”, Leake also went onto say, “You’re paying to acquire customers, so make sure you’re paying (investing) to keep them, too!”

-Levy added that optimizing beyond clicks is essential.
-“In the next decade, the biggest wins will come from those who optimize beyond the conversion,” he said.
+Levy added that optimising beyond clicks is essential.
+“In the next decade, the biggest wins will come from those who optimise beyond the conversion,” he said.

 Videos are incredibly powerful.
 They are engaging in a way that written text or even images will never be.